cozygene/glint/docs/source/howtocite.rst

 In addition:

+- If you use the `--refactor`_ argument please also cite:

+Rahmani, Elior, Noah Zaitlen, Yael Baran, Celeste Eng, Donglei Hu, Joshua Galanter, Sam Oh et al. "Sparse PCA corrects for cell type heterogeneity in epigenome-wide association studies."
+Nature methods 13, no. 5 (2016): 443-445.

+- If you use the `--epi`_ argument or the `--impute`_ argument please also cite:

+Rahmani, Elior, Liat Shenhav, Regev Schweiger, Paul Yousefi, Karen Huen, Brenda Eskenazi, Celeste Eng et al. "Genome-wide methylation data mirror ancestry information."
+Epigenetics & Chromatin 10, 1 (2017).

-- If you use the `--rmns`_ argument or the `--rmpoly`_ argument please also cite the followings.
+- If you use the `--rmns`_ argument or the `--rmpoly`_ argument for 450K data please also cite:

-For 450K data:

 Chen, Yi-an, Mathieu Lemire, Sanaa Choufani, Darci T. Butcher, Daria Grafodatskaya, Brent W. Zanke, Steven Gallinger, Thomas J. Hudson, and Rosanna Weksberg.
 "Discovery of cross-reactive probes and polymorphic CpGs in the Illumina Infinium HumanMethylation450 microarray."
 Epigenetics 8, no. 2 (2013): 203-209.

-and for 850K (EPIC) data:
+- If you use the `--rmns`_ argument for 850K (EPIC) data please cite:

 McCartney, Daniel L., Rosie M. Walker, Stewart W. Morris, Andrew M. McIntosh, David J. Porteous, and Kathryn L. Evans.
 "Identification of polymorphic and off-target probe binding sites on the Illumina Infinium MethylationEPIC BeadChip."
 Genomics Data 9 (2016): 22-24.

-- If you use the `--refactor`_ argument please also cite:

-Rahmani, Elior, Noah Zaitlen, Yael Baran, Celeste Eng, Donglei Hu, Joshua Galanter, Sam Oh et al. "Sparse PCA corrects for cell type heterogeneity in epigenome-wide association studies."
-Nature methods 13, no. 5 (2016): 443-445.

-- If you use the `--epi`_ argument or the `--impute`_ argument please also cite:

-Rahmani, Elior, Liat Shenhav, Regev Schweiger, Paul Yousefi, Karen Huen, Brenda Eskenazi, Celeste Eng et al. "Genome-wide methylation data mirror ancestry information." bioRxiv (2016): 066340.

 - If you use the `--lmm`_ argument please also cite: